Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/cost-management/cost-management.md

 ### Overview

-The **Overview** dashboard displays general information about your costs:
+The **Overview** dashboard is the first display you'll see.
+It gives you general information about your costs:

 - The top tiles display spend and savings over the selected period.
     <Lightbox src="/img/docs/dbt-cloud/cost-management/warehouse-spend.png" width="70%" title="See your total spending."/>